 In order to calculate credit loss allowances, management determine whether the loss allowances should be calculated on a 12 month or on a lifetime expected credit loss basis.
 This determination depends on whether there has been a significant increase in the credit risk since initial recognition.
 If there has been a significant increase in credit risk, then the loss allowance is calculated based on lifetime expected credit losses.
 If not, then the loss allowance is based on 12 month expected credit losses.
-This determination period.
+This determination is made at the end of each financial period.
 Thus the basis of the loss allowance for a specific financial asset could change year on year.